kingsedem/Portfolio/README.md

 # Portfolio

   ---
-  title: Test Automation Portfolio
+  Test Automation Portfolio
   ---
 # About Me

 Hi, I'm Kingsley Udoh, I am a passionate Software Quality Assurance Engineer with deep interest in Java technology.
-I love turning ideas into reality and continually improving my skills.
+I love turning ideas into reality and continually improving on my skills.
 With over 5 years of experience in manual Software testing, transitioning to Test Automation has been one of my major career goals and I am excited to show my learning journey with John Ferguson Smart Serenity Dojo Training on the tools and techniques needed to deliver top-notch agile/BDD test automation.